rikaladsstudio/technical-writing/installing-python/README.md

 - **You type commands and press Enter to run them** - nothing happens until you press Enter
 - **Nothing will break** if you type something wrong - you'll just get an error message
+- Just for fun, try typing `echo "Hello, World!"` and press Enter to see it printed back to you
+- To go to a specific folder, use `cd path\to\folder` (use backslashes on Windows)
 - To clear the screen, type `cls` and press Enter
 - To close the terminal, type `exit` and press Enter, or just close the window